 When Zowe App Framework is installed on z/OS developers should tag their plugin files according to the file content.
 Tagging files helps programs on z/OS understand how to interpret those files, most importantly to know whether a file is encoded using EBCDIC (Extended Binary Coded Decimal Interchange Code).
-If you are unsure if a plugin you are using is tagged, it can be checked and set using the <a href="https://checked.com/checked-architectual-
+If you are unsure if a plugin you are using is tagged, it can be checked and set using the chtag command.
+If you want to set the tags, it can be done in bulk with the help of these programs: